Create your own mouse cursor theme

 echo "32 10 5 default.png" > default.cursor

 When you execute the above command, it will create a default.cursor file with the content 32 10 5 default.png in the working directory.
-Let's look at it in detail, accordingly to the .cursor file structure.
+Let's look at it in detail, according to the .cursor file structure.

 • 32 is for the resolution, so this represents a 32x32 pixels file.

-• 10 is for the hotspot-x coordinate, so this represents an offset of 10 pixels in the X axis.
+• 10 is for the hotspot-x coordinate, so this represents an offset of 10 pixels in the X-axis.

-• 5 is for the hotspot-y coordinate, so this represents an offset of 5 pixels in the Y axis.
+• 5 is for the hotspot-y coordinate, so this represents an offset of 5 pixels in the Y-axis.

 • filename is for the corresponding image filename, including its extension, for this cursor.
 So in this case, it will be using the default.png file.